m-marqx/CryptoExplorer/README.md

 ## Tests

-Unit tests are provided in the tests/ directories within each module.
+All unit tests are inside the `tests/` directory

 To run the tests, execute: